 Besides purchasing email lists, there are many ways to generate leads.
 Most businesses operate without buying these lists at all, and we’ve created a write-up of the best alternatives.

 Sales prospecting tools are a great way to find leads’ email addresses and other information about them.
 The top prospecting tools either offer a database where you can search a lead’s name and company name or have browser extensions and website tracking tools to help your search.
-Below are some of the best sales prospecting tools available and their use cases:
+Below are some of the best sales prospecting tools available:

-If you search leads in a quality database, you’ll receive their email address plus other available data that can help round out your research — ZoomInfo will show buyer intent and an ideal customer profile so you can confirm whether they’re a good fit, and UpLead will tell you what technology the lead uses and even verify their email address in real time.
-If you prefer to track your website visitors, Leadfeeder is a great choice, as it identifies and even scores them for you.
+These five types of sales prospecting software can be game changers for your outreach campaigns.
+Specific tools like ZoomInfo can show buyer intent and an ideal customer profile so you can confirm whether they’re a good fit, and UpLead will tell you what technology the lead uses and even verify their email address in real time.

 Renting email addresses, or sending a “dedicated email," is when you write a message and then pay a company to send it to their subscriber list on your behalf.
 While you don’t ever see the list of email addresses, this type of promotion can still be a good way to get new leads interested in your business and opt in to more contact from you.
 Here are the steps to send a dedicated email:

 You can reach out to a company with an audience similar to yours and ask if they’d be willing to sell you a dedicated email send, or you can choose a company that specializes in dedicated sends.
 The main benefit of working with the former is that you’ll increase your chances of leads responding with interest, but these companies could also be pickier about your email copy to protect their own brand.
 Be prepared to modify your verbiage or design if needed.